Probiotics for Chickens: Benefits, Types & Application (2024)

 As all commercial products are a different mix of strains, it’s important to closely follow the instructions that come with the specific product at hand.
 Even a small scoop of probiotic powder contains billions of organisms.

-Probiotics as a Replacement for Antibiotics
+Probiotics as a Replacement for Antibiotics in Poultry

 Antibiotic supplementation has always been a standard practice in poultry farming to prevent diseases.
 They are also popular as AGP (antibiotic growth promoting agent) to boost growth performance.